briangeis/cisco-enterprise-network/README.md

     is allowed through the perimeter.
-  - **Site-to-Site IKEv2 VPN:** A secure, encrypted tunnel established with `ASA-REMOTE` using IP `172.20.1.2` to maintain confidentiality and integrity of data transmitted between the main network and the remote site.
+  - **Site-to-Site IKEv2 VPN:** A secure, encrypted tunnel established with `ASA-REMOTE` using IP `172.20.1.2` to maintain confidentiality and integrity of data transmitted between the Main Site and the Remote Site.

 - **Connectivity:**
   - **Outside Interface:**